cjlee112/reusabletext/doc/overview.rst

 The ``multichoice_slide`` format is tailored to output a slide posing a multiple choice question to the class, plus an additional slide presenting the answer.
 The ``slide`` format just follows a standard beamer-style slide format.

-It outputs the following reStructuredText, which in turn will generates slides via `rst2beamer <http://www.agapow.net/software/rst2beamer>`_ and ``pdflatex``::
+The ReusableText preprocessor outputs the following reStructuredText, which in turn will generates slides via `rst2beamer <http://www.agapow.net/software/rst2beamer>`_ and ``pdflatex``::